dewww/dewww.github.io/blog/totalCostofOwnership.md

 ## What the Numbers Reveal

-After 10 years, the TCO for renting ($247,482) and owning ($126,600) are not remarkably close.
+After 10 years, the TCO for renting ($184,668 cost) and owning ($-38,617 - returned) are not remarkably close.
 Because, the equity gained through homeownership significantly shifts the financial picture.
 Unlike renting, where payments offer no return, owning a home builds wealth over time.

 Additionally, owning a home offers:
 - **Stability:** Fixed payments (if you have a fixed-rate mortgage) vs. rising rents.